devops-g2/prodeploy/README.md

 **ProDeploy/**
 |-- **README.md**/
+*(README guides through installation, configuration, troubleshooting, and offers insights into YAML files.
+For cluster closure, a command is provided.
+Detailed instructions ensure smooth deployment and usage.)*
 |-- **application.yaml/**
 *("This YAML configures Argo CD ("reddit") to deploy from "https://github.com/devops-g2/prodeploy.git" to "reddit-application" with auto-sync, pruning, self-healing, and namespace creation.)*
 |-- **argoIngress.yaml/**